slok/simple-ingress-external-auth/README.md

 Apart from regular token validation, we can use different optional properties:

+- `client_id`: Not a security option, but used as metadata, for debugging/auditing purposes and token identification.
 - `disable`: Will disable the token, handy when we want to disable temporally a token.
 - `expires_at`: After the specified timestamp (RFC3339) the token will be invalid.
 Handy to rotate tokens.
 - `allowed_url`: Regex that will validate the original URL being requested (Got from `X-Original-URL` header).